lorenzotomada/NS_continuation/tutorial.md

 ### The `SIMPLE` preconditioner
 For the unsteady Navier-Stokes equations, a good preconditioner is needed.
 Here, we consider the e _Semi-Implicit Method for Pressure Linked Equations_ (SIMPLE), which can be seen as associated to a preconditioner.

-Its implementation in the following is largely based on the one available in [lifex-cfd](https://gitlab.com/lifex/lifex-cfd/-/tree/main/source/helpers), for which we also refer the interested reader for further references.
+The implementation of the `SIMPLE` class in the following is largely based on the one available in [lifex-cfd](https://gitlab.com/lifex/lifex-cfd/-/tree/main/source/helpers), for which we also refer the interested reader for further references (though we also cite the paper by [Deparis et al.](https://www.sciencedirect.com/science/article/abs/pii/S0045793013004179)).
-The only thing which is altered here is that I got rid on the dependence of SIMPLE on other $\text{life}^\text{x}$ helper functions.

 For completeness, a defintion of the SIMPLE preconditioner is provided.
 Recall that the matrix resulting from a discretization of the Navier-Stokes equations can be expressed as follows: